-The Isla Vista Food Co-op is located in Isla Vista, California whose mission as a natural and organic foods consumer cooperative is to provide the residents of Isla Vista and neighboring communities of Santa Barbara County with reasonably priced foods, products and services that promote a healthier lifestyle and environment.
+Isla Vista Food Co-op is located in Isla Vista, California whose mission as a natural and organic foods consumer cooperative is to provide the residents of Isla Vista and neighboring communities of Santa Barbara County with reasonably priced foods, products and services that promote a healthier lifestyle and environment.
 The co-op’s produce department provides organic, locally grown produce that helps support farmers in the Santa Barbara community while providing the community the healthiest and freshest produce available.
 The Co-op is an independent establishment that is owned and democratically controlled by the people who shop there.